AML High-Risk Countries: Why You Should Pay Attention

 High-risk countries

-The Financial Action Task Force (FATF), a major intergovernmental body responsible for setting high Anti-Money Laundering (AML) compliance standards all over the world, has a unique list of highlighted jurisdictions, or high-risk countries, that are considered to be dangerous or even illegal to work with.
-They often share common characteristics, like weak AML frameworks, high levels of corruption, sanctions exposure, and environments where criminal activity can be a big issue.
+As of May 2026, the Financial Action Task Force (FATF), a major intergovernmental body responsible for setting high Anti-Money Laundering (AML) compliance standards all over the world, identifies numerous jurisdictions that share common characteristics, like weak AML frameworks.
+Other red flags for high-risk jurisdictions include high levels of corruption, sanctions exposure, and space in general where criminal activity can be a big issue.

-For regulated entities, identifying high-risk countries and implementing the right risk controls for different types of clients or regions is vital.
-Depending on your risk appetite, you need to assess the level of risk when partnering with certain individuals or businesses.
+If you’re a regulated entity and work in sectors like finance, depending on your risk appetite, you need to assess the level of risk when partnering with all clients, including individuals and businesses.
 The issue is that AML/CFT frameworks vary by country, exposing you to regulatory gaps and vulnerabilities.
 However, tools like FATF’s “Black” and “Grey” lists for countries with severe deficiencies help apply different onboarding workflows and due diligence measures.

-What Does the Term “AML High-Risk Countries” Actually Mean?
+What Does the Term “AML High-Risk Countries” Mean?

 Infographic summarising main facts about a high risk country.